Acoustic homing: Active Acoustic Homing

 Definition: Active acoustic homing is a guidance method where the system emits its own acoustic signals and receives return echoes to locate and track a specified target.
-The system actively transmits sound waves and receives echoes from the target which it then processed.
+The system actively transmits sound waves and receives echoes from the target, which it then processes.

-Sensing method: Active acoustic homing systems use transducers or hydrophones which function as both sound transmitters and receivers.
+Sensing method: Active acoustic homing systems use transducers or hydrophones, which function as both sound transmitters and receivers.
 The transducers/hydrophones emit sound waves, and the sensors in the transducers/hydrophones detect the echoes from the target.

 Strengths: Active acoustic homing is effective at identifying and tracking targets when the target responds to active acoustic signals.
 It provides precision in tracking and locating targets.

 Limitations: Active acoustic signals can be detected by the target, potentially giving away the position of the homing system.
 It is also susceptible to countermeasures such as noisemakers and decoys.

 Uses: Active acoustic homing is commonly used in anti-submarine warfare, where it is used to locate and engage submarines by pinging them with sound signals.